MonoGame/MonoGame/Documentation/articles/getting_started/3.8/1_creating_a_new_project_vsm.md

 mgcb-editor --register
 ```

-For more details on the [MonoGame tools check here](~/tools/tools.md).
+For more details on the [MonoGame tools check here](~/articles/tools/tools.md).

 ## Create Project

-Start up MonoDevelop / Xamarin Studio and select **New...** in the upper left corner.
+Start MonoDevelop / Xamarin Studio and select **New...** in the upper left corner.

 ![New Solution](~/images/getting_started/1_new_soulution_md.png)